Connecting the world and beyond

 Project Resilience Pink-Mauve.png aianddatacommonsbow-01.png

-Project Resilience’s AI utility is intended to provide policy makers, industry, academia, and NGOs with the needed insights to act on the SDGs and meet the targets for their localized areas.
-The AI Utility will provide a free, always on, online predictive service that will provide reliable information for decision making to determine the best path for each localized area to make progress on these economic, social, and environmental challenges.
+Project Resilience’s AI utility was intended to provide policy makers, industry, academia, and NGOs with the needed insights to act on the SDGs and meet the targets for their localized areas.
+The AI Utility was intended to provide a free, always on, online predictive service that will provide reliable information for decision making to determine the best path for each localized area to make progress on these economic, social, and environmental challenges.

 1. Minimum Viable Product (MVP) Working Group

-The MVP working group will work in two Tracks (Data and Architecture) to produce the following deliverables:
+The MVP working group worked in two Tracks (Data and Architecture) to produce the following deliverables:

 MVP Demo Land Use Optimization demo, AI for Good Global Summit Workshop, 5 July 2023